-Dr. Diddle graduated from the University of Virginia and then subsequently medical school at the University of Tennessee.
-He completed his pediatric residency at Seattle Children's Hospital followed by fellowship in pediatric cardiology at Children's Hospital of Boston.
-After his fellowship in cardiology, Dr. Diddle completed a critical care medicine fellowship at the Children's Hospital of Pittsburgh.
+Dr. Diddle is a member of our Cardiac Intensive Care Unit attending staff.
+He graduated from the University of Virginia and then subsequently medical school at the University of Tennessee.
+He completed his pediatric residency at Seattle Children's Hospital, pediatric cardiology fellowship at Children's Hospital of Boston, and critical care medicine fellowship at the Children's Hospital of Pittsburgh.
 Dr. Diddle's interests include studying the use of extracorporeal support in acute myocarditis, bedside hemodynamic monitoring, critical care echocardiography, and the effects of dexmedetomidine on low cardiac output syndrome.
-He also has been very active in the arena of global health, having visited many resource poor nations to provide service and teaching.